jojoAfza/trial-and-error/README.md

 # trial-and-error
-learning how to use this thing by -Afza Imtiaz
+learning how to use this thing <br>
+by -Afza Imtiaz